 One of my favorite bible verses is Joel 2:25, which promises, ‘God will restore to you the years the locusts have eaten.’
 My wife and I are experiencing the import of that promise in terms of intimacy.
 Prior to my disclosure and work of rebuilding trust we had only a surface intimacy.
 Since then our level of connectedness is deeper and more fulfilling.
 So give it your full surrender, intentionality, and persistence.
 Never being the same can be a good thing.

 In addition to the Every Man’s Battle Workshop we have two programs designed to help you and your spouse.
-See Every Heart Restored–for wives of men struggling with sexual purity and Rescue Your Love Life–for couples.
+See Restore–for wives of men struggling with sexual purity and Intimacy in Marriage–for couples.